-Robert Mitchum is sublime drifter Harry Powell a bible spouting psychopath with the words LOVE & HATE tattooed on each knuckle of both hands.
+Robert Mitchum is a sublime drifter Harry Powell a bible-spouting psychopath with the words LOVE & HATE tattooed on each knuckle of both hands.
 Having been cellmate to Ben Harper (Peter Graves ) who committed a robbery and stashed the money with his two little children John (Billy Chapin) and Pearl (Sally Jane Bruce)

 Powell first moves in on their mother Willa Harper (Shelley Winters) but John sees right through his righteous facade very quickly.

-Featuring wonderful performances by James Gleason as Birdie Steptoe, Evelyn Varden as Icey Spoon.
+Featuring wonderful performances by James Gleason as Birdie Steptoe, and Evelyn Varden as Icey Spoon.